eric-do/eric-do.github.io/_posts/2019-04-28-How-to-build-a-React-app.md

 ---
 layout: post
-title: "How to build a React App: Movie List"
+title: "How to build a React App"
 comments: true
 ---
-This is a start of a series of posts where I'll be implementing a React app.
-I'm building MovieList, which is taken from a popular [public repo](https://github.com/bkilrain/framework-practice-movie-list-react).
+I'm learning React right now, so this is a post about how to do a simple application - setup, simple code.

 These are my plans: